oobianom/quickcode/README.md

 ```

-#check if a number is not integer
+#check if the entry is not integer

 not.integer(45) #returns TRUE
 not.integer(45.) #returns TRUE